ssh_exchange_identification: Connection closed by remote host

 The connection hostnames and ports obtained through the web portal expire about 8 hours after you request them.
-So this error will also be seen if you try and connect to an expired connection.
+So this error will also be seen if you try to connect to an expired connection.
 You can avoid this problem by using Peer-to-Peer connection mode using a client side daemon.
-Learn how to use Peer-to-Peer here:
+Learn how to use Peer-to-Peer here.

 If your SSH